New FCC Against Net Neutrality? FCC Scraps Investigations Into Offenders

 The concept of “net neutrality” is coming under fire as the FCC under the Trump administration appears set against it, going so far as to scrap several investigations into potential offenders.

 Ajit Pai is Donald Trump’s new chairman for the Federal Communications Commission, and Pai has been an outspoken critic of net neutrality for years.
-Fortune reports Pai claimed in 2015 the net neutrality rules passed under the Obama administration will result in “higher broadband prices, slower speeds, less broadband deployment, less innovation, and fewer options for American consumers.”
+Fortune reports Pai claimed in 2015 the net neutrality rules passed under the Obama administration would result in “higher broadband prices, slower speeds, less broadband deployment, less innovation, and fewer options for American consumers.”

 So what is net neutrality?
 The concept, according to Google, is “the principle that Internet service providers should enable access to all content and applications regardless of the source, and without favoring or blocking particular products or websites.”
 It also prohibits the slowing of consumer access to various websites.